Parkinson's Disease Classification Using Contrastive Graph Cross-View Learning with Multimodal Fusion of SPECT Images and Clinical Features: EXPERIMENTS

 \subsection{Ablation Study}

-In this study, we conducted a comparative analysis using popular machine learning algorithms (logistic regression and Xgboost) as the baseline methods \cite{Hsu_2019} in the ablation experiments using non-image DaTQUANT data.
+In this study, we conducted a comparative analysis using popular machine learning algorithms (logistic regression and Xgboost) as the baseline methods ~\cite{Hsu_2019} and existing methods AM-GCN ~\cite{wang2020gcn} in the ablation experiments using non-image DaTQUANT data.
 Additionally, we employed a two-layered CNN model with a ResNet18 backbone, specifically utilizing ResNet18 for the classification of SPECT images.
-As shown in Table 1, relying solely on the CNN model for prediction did not lead to superior performance.
+As shown in Table 2, relying solely on the CNN model for prediction did not lead to superior performance.

 In our research, we began by extracting image features using a CNN model and non-imaging DaTQUANT variables, followed by constructing two cross-views of the graph representation.
 We subsequently concatenated these different modalities to improve the predictive capability after model fusion.
-Table 1 showcases our experimental results from utilizing two methods (GCN and GAT) for learning graph structures and generating embeddings.
-The results revealed that, when a cross-view approach was employed, the GAT method achieved a macro average accuracy rate of 91\%, along with F1, sensitivity, and precision scores of 92\% in normal and abnormal classes.
-Additionally, our method can achieve an 5-fold cross-validated AUC of 92.8\% as shown in (Fig. \ref{fig:Fig3} (B)).
+Table 2 showcases our experimental results from utilizing two methods (GCN and GAT) for learning graph structures and generating embeddings.
+The results revealed that, when a cross-view approach was employed, the GAT method achieved a macro average accuracy rate of 0.91, along with F1, sensitivity, and precision scores of 0.92 in normal and abnormal classes.
+Additionally, our method can achieve an 5-fold cross-validated AUC of 0.93 as shown in (Fig. \ref{fig:Fig2} (B)).

+To conclude, we investigated the sensitivity of the overall model to parameter $K$ in our proposed method for constructing $K$-nearest neighbor graphs.
+Figure \ref{fig:Fig3} clearly demonstrates the results of five experimental runs, showcasing a remarkably robust performance with an average sensitivity and specificity of 0.89.